 I recommend for 4 people a 6lb turkey, 8 people a 12 lb turkey, and 12 people an 18lb turkey.
 If you have a lot of people, you might consider cooking several small or medium sized turkeys so they cook faster.

-Allow 1-1 ½ days per 4 lbs of turkey to thaw.
-So if your turkey is 10 lbs, thaw for 2 ½ -3 days, and a 12 lb turkey 3-4 days.
+Allow 1-1 ยฝ days per 4 lbs of turkey to thaw.
+So if your turkey is 10 lbs, thaw for 2 ยฝ -3 days, and a 12 lb turkey 3-4 days.

-According to the CDC a turkey thawed in the refrigerator can remain refrigerated for 1-2 days before cooking.
+According to the CDC, a turkey thawed in the refrigerator can remain refrigerated for 1-2 days before cooking.
 For more info from the CDC on thawing and handling turkeys read more here.

-How to spatchcock a turkey?
+How to Spatchcock a Turkey?

-- Using a sharp knife or kitchen shears (this is my preferred tool) cut along the spine of the turkey from tail to neck. (amazon affiliate link)
+- Step 1: Remove the neck and giblets from the turkey.
+Using a sharp knife or kitchen shears (this is my preferred tool) cut along the spine of the turkey from tail to neck and remove it as well.

-- Using a knife, slice through this nob.
+- Step 3: Using a knife, slice through this nob.
 It will be very easy to cut through.
 Alternatively, you can flip the bird over and press on this spot with your hands until you hear it break.

 Save this for later!